Lillian's Right to Vote: A Celebration of the Voting Rights Act of 1965 by Jonah Winter & Shane W. Evans

 Lillian's Right to Vote by Jonah Winter, illustrated by Coretta Scott King Award winner Shane W. Evans, commemorates the Voting Rights Act of 1965.
 The importance of this landmark piece of legislation is brought to life fo readers with in the character of Lillian, a 100-year-old black woman from Alabama and her "long haul up that steep hill" as she walks to her polling place, the courthouse.

-As Lillian climbs the hill, she reminisces about her life and her family's.
+As Lillian climbs the hill, she reminisces about her life and her family's, as enslaved people.
 She sees her great-great grandparents on the auction block.
 She sees her great grandfather, Edmund, an infant in arms when his parents were sold, now grown and picking cotton for his master from dawn to dusk.

 As she walks on, Lillian sees Edmund going to vote in 1870, thanks to the Fifteenth Amendment, sure to note that, despite this momentous addition to the U.S. Constitution, women are not allowed to vote.
 The hill gets steeper as Lillian sees her grandfather being charged a poll tax that he cannot pay.
 She recalls her Uncle Levi talking about the "tests" that he was forced to take in order to vote, like, "How many bubbles are in a bar of soap?" and, "Name all sixty-seven judges in the state of Alabama."